 Aromatherapy is holistic: this means that it approaches the client as a whole person, not just the part that may be hurting, and finds a blend of essential oils and a treatment approach that is unique to the person’s needs, including the spiritual, emotional, mental as well as physical aspects of their health, because they are so interrelated.

-All the photos on this website, unless otherwise credited, are of me and the plants and flowers from my garden, with stunning photography by Martin Waring.
+All the photos on this website, unless otherwise credited, are of me (my hands!) and the plants and flowers from my garden, with stunning photography by Martin Waring.

 I regularly give presentations to groups, clubs and societies, about aromatherapy and its history, and how it can be used to help us in our daily lives.
 These talks are fun and informative and experiential, with demonstrations of essential oils and massage.
 The content and cost of the talk can be tailored to the needs of your group.
 I have recently delivered talks to the Afro Caribbean Society at University of York and a staff group for a national railway company.